Friday, September 16, 2011

 Step 5 - Return the patch to the boiling water once it cools too much to get any more pieces off and, after another 5-10 minutes, repeat the removal steps by again grabbing the point of the plastic in the center of the patch and twisting if off towards the outer edge.

 Step 6 - Once all the plastic is off, scrape off as much of the warning sticker that remains and blot the patch dry with a paper towel.
-I make a habit of putting it under a heavy cardboard box to flatten it while it dries.
+I make a habit of putting it under a stack of books or heavy cardboard box to flatten it while it dries.
 Once this is done, your newly flexible (but now devoid of "collectible value") patch is ready to be sewn on any jersey, which will only increase the jersey's collectible value.

 We've had pretty good results using both the boiling and iron methods, but have had an incident where the horizontal threads of the patch backing have stuck to the plastic backing and pulled out of the patch, ruining it.
-This was likely caused by not enough heat being used, but please understand this is not a foolproof method, but is widely accepted as a good way to remove the backing.
+This was likely caused by not enough heat being used, but please understand this is not a foolproof method, but is widely accepted as the best way to remove the backing.